BlokPermit/block-permit-blockchain/README.md

 All the commands should be run from root directory

 **You need to only run this command ONCE**
-`npx hardhat --network localganache run scripts/deploy.js` This deploys a OwnerContract onto a chain.
+`npx hardhat --network localganache run scripts/deploy.js`
+This deploys a OwnerContract onto an chain.
 There is no need to deploy multiple instances of this contract.

 **Running API server:**
-`npx hardhat --network localganache run api-testing/project.js`
+`npx hardhat --network localganache run api-testing/server.js`

 **Compile contracts:**
 `npx hardhat compile`